Frequently Asked Questions

 If you have a deadline for your order, you must let us know when placing your order and a rush fee may imply.
 Taking longer than 24 hours to approve your digital proofs may delay your order.
 Any circumstances out of the control of Pacific North Press (ie: weather delays, shipping errors by the supplier, etc.) may also require more time and are not factored into the initial turn around time estimate.

-Do you have a minimum?
+Do you have a minimum order quantity?

 Can I mix and match shirt and ink colors?